Manhattan Project feed materials program: Eldorado mine

 Shortly after the nationalization of Eldorado Gold Mines, the Canadian government initiated an investigation into the company's historical management practices and operations that yielded evidence suggesting fraudulent activities.
 As a result, in February 1946, Marcel Pochon, financial director Carl French, and Boris Pregel were charged with criminal conspiracy and fraud.
 They were alleged to have misappropriated funds from Eldorado through a network of secretly controlled companies.
 However, the criminal proceedings against Pochon, French, and Pregel were discontinued.
 This decision was reportedly driven by the Canadian government's desire to avoid public disclosure of potentially sensitive wartime transactions.
 The terms of any settlement reached with Eldorado remained confidential.
 Related scrutiny also brought to light reports that Pregel, operating with US government authorization, had facilitated the sale of 500 lb of uranium oxide to the Soviet Union during the war period.
 This transaction indicated that the distribution of Canadian uranium was not solely confined to the Manhattan Project.
+In March 1943, 1500 lb of uranium was supplied to the Soviet Union under Lend-Lease.
+Groves felt that declining the Soviet request for uranium would have signaled that the United States was engaged in developing an atomic bomb.